 Smartphones have translating options so when a QR code is scanned to tourist information, it can be translated to the language of their choice.
 This removes any language barriers on printed materials for foreigners and for people who don't speak English.
 This convenience is an added value for tourists to travel with ease.

-Placing a Supercode QR code where paper and ink materials gave information before, is the more eco-friendly and sustainable option.
+Printing a QR code where paper and ink materials gave information before, is the more eco-friendly and sustainable option.
 Paper materials get thrown away or thrown on the ground and are bad for the environment.
 With QR code technology, it's now possible to scan and share information with a more sustainably responsible outcome.

 Are you interested in tracking the number of scans from your QR code?
 Every scan is tracked so you can measure your QR codes' success.
+QR code tracking is the best way to scale the results of your campaigns.

 With Supercode's dynamic QR codes, change information as much as needed.
 No more changing billboard and public sign designs constantly, that get costly and time-consuming.
 Make any changes to the QR code and the information behind it and keep your signs up longer.